 From farming to fighting: An examination of mechanisms

-To pillage or protect?
-That is the question.
+Watching the bottom line.
 Natural resources and militias

-Female income and intimate partner violence.
+Female income and intimate partner violence: Evidence from a representative survey in Turkey.
 With Dr Arzu Kibris

 Do militia groups obscure the zone of agreement in peace negotiations?
 With Dr Luke Abbs and Dr Bariş Ari

-The rise of the phoenix: Individual exposure to political violence and entrepreneurial activity.
+The rise of the phoenix: Individual exposure to political violence and entrepreneurship.
 With Dr Arzu Kibris